Reza Rohani

 Reza Rohani (رضا روحانی; born October 31, 1977) is an Iranian pianist and composer.
 He is the son of Iranian composer Anoushiravan Rohani.
 He was one of the judges in the Iranian television reality music competition, Stage on Manoto.

 Early life

 Rohani was born in 1977.
 At the age of 15, he left Tehran and travelled to Germany to study classical music.
 After finishing school after three years in the Bavarian College of Music, he studied jazz.
-In 2005 he graduated from Hochschule Fur Music und Theatre in Hannover.
+In 2005 he graduated from Hochschule Fur Musik und Theatre in Hannover.

 Discography

 Studio albums

 Rohani has published three albums, and several singles with Sara Naeini.